mening12001/Nebula/README.md

 # General-purpose Distributed Computing Framework in Java (POC)

 This project is experimental in nature.
 You should view this implementation simply as a proof of concept.
-This "framework" gives you the possibility to execute remotely almost any computation or task on a given server or cluster of servers.
+This "framework" gives you the possibility to execute remotely almost any computation/task on a given server or cluster of servers.
 It implemens in a way, superficially, a General-purpose Distributed Computing System.
 You can execute a REMOTE LAMBDA practically.

 At first, it was developed just for my own amusement while I was still in collage.
 It was written during a couple of courses, as an asignment.